networkrunt/NetworkRunt/content/post/deploying-dns-and-ntp-using-aruba-fabric-composer/index.md

 <!-- End Google Tag Manager -->

-It is a common task to configure network services in a DCN environment.
-Deploying NTP and DNS services is definitely not a hot topic but a useful one.
+Deploying NTP and DNS services is definitely not a hot topic but it is a useful one.
 This section will review deploying both services to the managed network using Fabric Composer.

 ## Deploying NTP